jbmokuz/pocket-monster-of-the-week/Playbooks/ghost.md

 10+ You are undetectable.

-7 - 9 what you are hiding from can not see you, but is still alerted to your presence in some way
+7-9: what you are hiding from can not see you, but is still alerted to your presence in some way

-Miss what you are hiding from knows exactly where you are
+Miss: what you are hiding from knows exactly where you are

 ---